rackerlabs/design-system/_component_design/tabset.md

 Pad the top and bottom of the tab content area by 24px.
 Pad the sides of the tab content area by 20px.

-Pad the top of the tab name by 12px, and pad the bottom of the tab name by 8px.
+Pad the top of the tab name by 12px.
+Pad the bottom of the tab name by 8px.
 Pad the sides of the tab name by 12px.

 {% endcolumn %}